Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == Architecture

-The architecture has three components working together.
+Our design has three layers.
-+ The *BDD Path Tracker* tracks feasible paths using BDD operations.
++ *BDD Path Tracker*: Uses BDD operations to track which execution paths are feasible.
-+ The *Abstract Environment* tracks variable properties like signs or intervals.
++ *Abstract Environment*: Maps each variable to an abstract value (sign, interval, etc.).
-+ The *Combined Domain* pairs the BDD control state with the abstract environment to give us the full picture.
++ *Combined Domain*: Pairs a BDD path condition with an abstract environment.

 #definition(title: "BDD-based Path-Sensitive Abstract State")[
   A state is a pair $(b, rho)$ where: